vmacarios/gms/gms-zip-service/README.md

 `docker images -a` - show all images\
 `docker rmi` - remove a image\
 `docker volume ls -f dangling=true` - list all volumes not connected to any container\
-`docker volume prune` - remove all disconnected volumes
+`docker volume prune` - remove all disconnected volumes\
+`docker-machine` - control the VM status

 ####Useful bash commands